deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 ![Alt text](https://upload.wikimedia.org/wikipedia/commons/1/12/Dice_Distribution_%28bar%29.svg)

-That is, 7s are the most likely, and any formula attempting to predict the outcome of dice rolls needs to take that into account.
+That is, 7s are the most likely because there are more ways to get to 7 (3+4, 1+6, 2+5) than there are ways to arrive at any other sum between 2 and 12.
+Any formula attempting to predict the outcome of dice rolls needs to take seven's greater frequency into account.

-Languages are specific in the probability distribution of their letters, because each language uses certain letters more than others.
+Or take another example: Languages are specific in the probability distribution of their letters, because each language uses certain letters more than others.
 In English, the letters *e*, *t* and *a* are the most common, while in Icelandic, the most common letters are *a*, *r* and *n*.
 Attempting to reconstruct Icelandic with a weight set based on English would lead to a large divergence.

 In the same way, image datasets have unique probability distributions for their pixel values, depending on the kind of images in the set.
 Pixels values are distributed differently depending on whether the dataset includes MNIST's handwritten numerals: